Excelsia College's response to COVID-19

 - The College will continue to update students and staff as new information becomes available.
 Please check your Excelsia email regularly to ensure you are aware of the latest updates.

-- Preventative measures have been implemented including increased frequency of cleaning (twice daily), new signage regarding hygiene practices and installation of hand sanitiser across the College.
+- Preventative measures on campus continue to be implemented including cleaning (twice daily), signage regarding hygiene practices and social distancing regulations, temperature checks before entry on campus and installation of hand sanitiser across the College.

 - We continue to adopt very good hygiene practices and avoid social gatherings, face-to-face meetings, touching and handshakes.